Kobayashi length bounds on bordered surfaces and generalized integral points on abelian varieties: Introduction

-\end{conj} Roughly speaking it says that all integral points, apart from a subset of them having bounded height, can be confined in an \emph{exceptional} (proper) closed set $Z$; moreover the height bound can be expressed in terms of the geometry of the base $B$.
+\end{conj} Roughly speaking it says that every integral point either lies in a fixed \emph{exceptional} (proper) closed set $Z$ or has height bounded \emph{linearly} in the Euler characteristic $2g(B)-2+\#S$, with slope independent of the base.

 The geometric Lang-Vojta conjecture has been settled in very few cases: when $X$ is a curve; when $X=\mathbb P^2$ and $D$ has a special shape; when $X=A$ is an abelian variety with trivial $K|k$ trace or when $k=\mathbb C$ and $A$ is defined over $\mathbb C$ (constant case).
 For a quick review of the known cases we refer the reader to \cite[Section 1]{Phung} and we remark that for a general complex abelian variety --- in particular, when $\mathrm{Tr}_{K/\mathbb C}(A)\neq 0$ and $A$ is nonconstant --- the conjecture remains open.